JeffersonLab/epics2kafka/README.md

 ```
 docker exec connect /usr/share/scripts/set-monitored.sh -c hello -t hello -m "VALUE ALARM"
 ```
-The command channel is Event Sourced so that it can be treated like a database.
+The command topic is Event Sourced so that it can be treated like a database.
 Tombstone records are honored, topic compaction should be configured, and clients should rewind and replay messages to determine the full configuration.
 You can command the connector to stop listening to a channel by writing a tombstone record (key with null value) or use the example bash script to unset (-u) the record:
 ```
 docker exec connect /usr/share/scripts/set-monitored.sh -c hello -u
 ```